amitschendel/darknet-mapper/README.md

 # Darknet mapper

-Darknet mapper is a project I did in order to resarch about the darknet.<br />
+Darknet mapper is a project I did in order to research about the darknet.<br />
 After exploring a bit inside the darknet I saw that is very hard to search for<br />
 links.
 Moreover, even if you find links a lot of them dosen't work.<br />
 So I decided to build a crawler that will search links for me and store a little bit of information on each link.<br />